ctools/ctools/doc/source/users/reference_manual/csspec.rst

 flux limit that is particularly useful in case that the source is not significantly detected within a spectral bin (hidden parameter ``calc_ulim``).

-There are two fundamental methods to run the script depending on the value of the ``method`` parameter.
-If ``method=SLICE`` the energy interval defined by the ``emin`` and ``emax`` parameters is divided into a number of energy bins and an independent maximum likelihood fit is performed in each of the energy bins, while if ``method=NODES`` the spectral model will be replaced by a node function that will be fit to all data.
-The latter is particularly useful if non-CTA data should be fitted such as data from Fermi/LAT or COMPTEL.
+There are three fundamental methods to run the script depending on the value of the ``method`` parameter.
+If ``method=SLICE`` the energy interval defined by the ``emin`` and ``emax`` parameters is divided into a number of energy bins and an independent maximum likelihood fit is performed in each of the energy bins.
+If ``method=NODES`` the spectral model will be replaced by a node function that will be fit to all data.
+Alternatively, if ``method=BINS`` the spectral model will be replaced by a bin function that will be fit to all data.
+While with the ``NODES`` method the spectral points are in general not statistically independent, the ``BINS`` method assures that the spectral points are statistically independent.
+The ``NODES`` and ``BINS`` methods are particularly useful if data from instruments other than CTA should be analyses, such as data from Fermi/LAT, COMPTEL or INTEGRAL/SPI.
 By default, ``method`` is set to ``AUTO`` which will automatically select the method based on the input data.
 For CTA-only observations ``SLICE`` will be used, otherwise ``NODES`` will be used.

 The spectral binning is either defined by a FITS file containing the energy boundaries of each bin (option ``ebinalg=FILE``) or as ``enumbins`` bins spread